Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Phases of LQC

-At the beginning of slow-roll we have that $\rho \ll \rho_{cr}$, the quantum corrections to the {}Friedmann's equation are negligible and the cosmological equations reduce to the usual ones of GR.
+At the beginning of slow roll we have that $\rho \ll \rho_{\textrm{cr}}$, the quantum corrections to the Friedmann equation are negligible, and the cosmological equations reduce to the usual ones of GR.
 Let us estimate the number of \textit{e}-folds of expansion from the bounce to the beginning of slow-roll inflation.
-In the absence of radiation, the transition from the stiff matter kinetic dominated regime after the bounce, to the slow-roll phase happens rather quickly, with the equation of state changing from $w\approx 1$ to $w \approx -1$ typically happening in less than one \textit{e}-fold~\cite{Zhu:2017jew}.
-In the presence of radiation, depending on its amount, we can have an intermediate radiation dominated regime~\cite{Graef:2018ulg,Graef:2020qwe}, where the equation of state at the bounce, $w\simeq 1$, changes to $w\simeq 1/3$, before assuming the value $w\simeq -1$ at the start of inflation (signaled when the equation of state gets smaller than $-1/3$).
+In the absence of radiation, the transition from the stiff matter kinetic-energy-dominated regime after the bounce to the slow-roll phase happens rather quickly, with the equation of state changing from $w\approx 1$ to $w \approx -1$ typically in less than one \textit{e}-fold~\cite{Zhu:2017jew}.
+Depending on the amount of the radiation present, we can have an intermediate radiation-dominated regime~\cite{Graef:2018ulg,Graef:2020qwe} where the equation of state at the bounce $w\simeq 1$ changes to $w\simeq 1/3$, before assuming the value $w\simeq -1$ at the start of inflation (which occurs when the equation of state becomes smaller than $-1/3$).